Jessica Sunshine's Astronomy Department Home Page

 E-mail:jsunshin@umd.edu

-My research focuses on the use of spectroscopy to determine the composition and origin of various Solar System objects.
-My efforts have centered on the mineralogy and surface features of comets, asteroids, meteorites, and the Moon; with occasional diversions to Mars and environmental monitoring of the Earth.
-I am the director of UMD's Small Bodies Group (SBG) a thriving collaboration of researchers and computer scientists working to understand the origins and evolution of comets and asteroids using a variety of telescopic and spacecraft data and archiving such data for future generations.
+My research focuses on spectroscopy to constrain the composition, origin, and evolution of various Solar System objects.
+My efforts have centered on the mineralogy and morphology of comets, asteroids, meteorites, and the Moon, with occasional diversions to Mars and environmental monitoring of the Earth.
+I am the director of UMD's Small Bodies Group (SBG): a thriving collaboration of researchers and computer scientists working to understand comets and asteroids – the building blocks of planets – using a variety of telescopic and spacecraft data and archiving these data for future generations.

-I have been involved in numerous planetary missions, which currently include the Lucy mission to the Trojan asteroids and the planetary defense impact experiment DART.
-I was the Deputy PI for the Deep Impact eXtended Investigation (DIXI), a Participating Scientist for the Dawn Mission at Vesta, and was a Co-I for Deep Impact, Stardust NExT (New Exploration of Tempel), and Moon Mineralogy Mapper (M-cubed) on Chandrayaan-1.
-I was also the PI for Comet Hopper (CHopper) mission concept, one of three finalists for the 2012 Discovery mission selection, and am involved in many on-going mission proposals.
+I have been involved in numerous planetary missions including currently the Lucy mission to the Trojan asteroids and Lunar-VISE a rover that will explore a volcanic dome on the Moon.
+Previously, I was the Deputy PI for the Deep Impact eXtended Investigation (DIXI) to comet Hartley 2, PS for the Dawn Mission at Vesta, and Co-I for the Deep Impact and Stardust NExT missions to comet Tempel 1 (including the first planetary scale impact experiment), Moon Mineralogy Mapper, and DART (which successfully demonstrated that a kinetic impactor can alter the orbit of threatening asteroids).
+I was also the PI for the Comet Hopper (CHopper) mission, one of three finalists in the 2012 Discovery mission selection.

-For ten years, prior to coming to the UMD, I worked for SAIC's (Science Applications International Corporation's) Advanced Technology Applications Division, where I was Chief Scientist and a member of SAIC's Corporate Science and Technology Council and worked on Earth and planetary remote sensing projects.
+For ten years before coming to UMD, I worked for SAIC's (Science Applications International Corporation's) Advanced Technology Applications Division, where I was Chief Scientist and a member of SAIC's Corporate Science and Technology Council working on Earth and planetary remote sensing projects.

 ADS Listing for Jessica Sunshine